 One of the reasons Santa Barbara is so lovely is the amount of wealth in this city, and the generosity of its residents, who donate land and treasures for the public to enjoy.
 Santa Barbara Museum of Art has many of those treasures, including some major masterpieces by 19th century European artists!

-It is a small gallery.
+It is a small gallery on State Street.
 Downstairs there is a pretty courtyard with some awful headless and other-body-part-less Greek and Roman statues.
 There are usually some first-rate temporary exhibits downstairs.
 There is a nice section of European art, which I LOVE!
 Check out the wonderful paintings by Henri Rousseau that show his remarkable use of light.

 Kids like to see the Asian art section with its intimidating Asian armor and scary lion heads, though younger kids will be bored at this museum because there is nothing to touch.